-You can switch display devices, and configure display options, from the Display control panel (in Appearances and Personalization) in Windows 8 when running the Desktop app (see "Desktop Application" on page 1 - 19).
-In Windows 8 it is possible to quickly configure external displays from the Devices menu item in the Charms Bar (see "Windows 8 Charms Bar" on page 1 - 21).
+You can switch display devices, and configure display options, from the Display control panel (in Appearances and Personalization) in Windows when running the Desktop app (see "Desktop Application" on page 1 - 21).
+It is possible to quickly configure external displays from the Devices menu item in the Charms Bar (see "The Charms Bar" on page 1 - 22).